 The left doesn't talk, they talk over you.

-The reason is that if you say that and then you get into a debate with a leftist and they start talking over you, which they will, um, with the exception, by the way, of uh Jenk.
+The reason is that if you say that and then you get into a debate with a leftist and they start talking over you, which they will, with the exception, by the way, of Jenk.

-I never know how to pronounce this last name, but Jenk um is fabulous in letting you talk and doesn't like to be interrupted if if you interrupt him, and I appreciate that as well.
+But Jenk is fabulous in letting you talk and doesn't like to be interrupted if you interrupt him.

-But um even though I quite often disagree with Jenk, um, I've had two you know online conversations with him, he does not interrupt, he does not, and when you see that, it automatically infers some credibility to his point of view.
+But even though I quite often disagree with Jenk, I've had two online conversations with him.

 Well, you're not surprised that 23andMe, the company that was taking your DNA and telling you all about yourself, they're going out of business, but they sold your DNA.

-Oh my god, they sold it or gave it to a nonprofit that the founder of the company apparently is involved with.
+They sold it or gave it to a nonprofit that the founder of the company apparently is involved with.

-Well, whatever was your worst case assumption about your privacy of your DNA.
+Well, whatever was your worst case assumption about your privacy of your DNA?

 Well, here it is.

-Your worst case scenario, it's apparently just available for anybody who wants it.
+It's apparently just available for anybody who wants it.

-Now, I will confess that I used 23andMe, and like anybody who's paying attention, I was completely aware that my DNA would not be private ever again.
+And like anybody who's paying attention, I was completely aware that my DNA would not be private ever again.

 I didn't care.